YIllIY/the_middleman/README.md

 # TradingView Alerts Format

--- Exit Long / Short ANY Strategy
+-- Reduce Funds Long / Short ANY Strategy with % to leave a a little open (except 3commas)
 ```
 {
 	"key": "12345",